Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>It simply feels like one notion of freedom to me.</sub>

 <sub>But, I struggled, even after all this.
+Why?</sub>

-Why? because it was still so hard for me, to give myself a definition for what is Gender, provided now I knew its not binary for sure, its definitely more than that, much more than that.</sub>
+<sub>Because it was still so hard for me, to give myself a definition for what is Gender, provided now I knew its not binary for sure, its definitely more than that, much more than that.</sub>

 <sub>I think today, I got a fair enough definition to give myself.</sub>